What to Learn After PHP & MySQL

 Key Insights

-• Python is another simple-to-learn language.
+• Python is another easy-to-learn language.

 Learn Web Development with Hands-on Training at Noble Desktop

 Noble Desktop provides various web development classes that meet various scheduling needs and learning styles.
 No matter which class you enroll in, you’ll learn from expert instructors in small intimate classes.
 Any students can attend in-person training at Noble's Manhattan campus or remotely from anywhere worldwide.
-In addition to the courses, students can retake the course within of year of completion for no additional charge, giving them more time to hone their skills.
+In addition to the courses, students can retake the course within a year of completion for no additional charge, giving them more time to hone their skills.

 For those interested in beginning their web development journey, Noble offers a short Intro to WordPress for Developers course that covers the basics of PHP.
 This course covers how WordPress Themes work and how to develop and upload them onto a live site.
 For a more in-depth look into web development through WordPress, consider the WordPress Bootcamp.
 This course goes more in-depth on how to use HTML, CSS, and PHP to develop websites for WordPress.